James-Oduor/Basketball-Scores-App/README.md

 # Basketball-Scores-App
 The Basketball Scores App is a lightweight web application designed to manage and display basketball game scores.
 Users can view existing games, add new games with team names and scores, update scores, and delete games.
+This is the hyperlink for this project https://role-playing-game-app-project.netlify.app/
 ![image](https://github.com/user-attachments/assets/0ad2bf5d-34f9-4b88-b2fc-8e171ca38c34)

 ---